Lydham Hall Historic House and Museum

 Please leave a review:

-One of the oldest homes in the St George area, New South Wales State Heritage-listed, Lydham Hall Historic House and Museum is a sandstone villa built in the early 1860s for businessman Joseph Davis, his wife Ellen and their family.
+One of the oldest homes in the St George area, New South Wales State Heritage-listed, Lydham Hall Historic House and Museum is a sandstone villa built in the late 1870s for businessman Joseph Davis, his wife Ellen and their family.
 The house was originally part of a 67-acre estate that Davis called ‘Lydham Hill’, built on the highest ridge in the area and with commanding views of Botany Bay.
 Davis had a butchering business in Newtown and used the property to fatten up his cattle before slaughter.
 It was built for Joseph Davis and his family.

 When Davis died in 1889, the property was subdivided and a smaller parcel of land was sold to local oyster farmer, Frederick Gibbins, who leased the property to a succession of wealthy tenants.